TronUb/Tron/README.md

     <summary><b>• About</b></summary>

 <br />
-**This is a telegram userbot which is written in pure python language and it is based on Dan's** [pyrogram](https://github.com/pyrogram/pyrogram) **library.**
+<b>This is a telegram userbot which is written in pure python language and it is based on Dan's</b> [pyrogram](https://github.com/pyrogram/pyrogram) <b>library.</b>

-**Now let's understand what is a userbot ?**
+<b>Now let's understand what is a userbot ?</b>

-**A userbot is simple program to automate your telegram account.
-Userbots are same as telegram bots.**
+<b>A userbot is simple program to automate your telegram account.
+Userbots are same as telegram bots.</b>
-**the difference is that all the functionality & features of a bot is provided in a telegram user account.**
+<b>the difference is that all the functionality & features of a bot is provided in a telegram user account.</b>

-**You might be thinking, what can a userbot do ? well userbots can do a lots of things for example downloading a video/audio from
+<b>You might be thinking, what can a userbot do ? well userbots can do a lots of things for example downloading a video/audio from
-YouTube, making telegram stickers, stopping unknown users from messaging us, image processing, etc. A userbot is not limited to its features it can be extended more and more, it can do more beyond its limits.**
+YouTube, making telegram stickers, stopping unknown users from messaging us, image processing, etc. A userbot is not limited to its features it can be extended more and more, it can do more beyond its limits.</b>

 </details>